Dontmindmeifido/backtesting-engine/README.md

    Despite the smoother profile, the variability suggests modest risk-adjusted returns.

 2. **Drawdown-Adjusted Strategy**
-   Reduces exposure during deeper drawdown periods.
+   Exposure directly proportional to current drawdown.
-   In this configuration, the adjustment lowers overall performance and results in a more conservative equity curve.
+   In this configuration, the adjustment lowers overall performance and results in a more conservative equity curve, which was to be expected.

 ![Equity Curves](Visuals/Strategies_Return.png)

-These results illustrate how different exposure rules influence stability and overall performance, even when they reduce returns.
+These results (over a period of 7 years) illustrate how different exposure rules influence stability and overall performance, even when they reduce returns.

 ---

-## Tools and Libraries
+## Libraries and Tools

 - Python
 - Pandas
 - NumPy
 - Matplotlib
-- ta.momentum (RSI calculations)
+- Ta
-- numpy.polyfit
+- Numpy

 - Standard time-series statistical methods

 ---

 ## Future Extensions

-- Add transaction costs and slippage
-- Compute performance metrics (Sharpe, CAGR, maximum drawdown)
 - Expand to multi-symbol backtesting
 - Introduce asynchronous or multiprocessing execution
-- Add configuration files for parameter management
-- Improve modularity and testing coverage